downfromthetrees/the_magic_eye/README.md

 * Invite www.reddit.com/u/MAGIC_EYE_BOT as a moderator to your subreddit with `flair`, `posts` and `wiki` permissions
     * A settings page will be created by the bot in your wiki at: http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye
     * The bot will then trawl through all the top/new posts in your sub it can, and send you a modmail once it's up and running
-* If you want to use the blacklist images feature follow the Toolbox configuration steps [here](#remove-blacklisted-images).
+* If you want to use any features blacklist images feature follow the Toolbox configuration steps [here](#remove-blacklisted-images).
+* Tweak your subs settings by looking at the [settings](#settings) documentation

 ## General info / FAQ